Barani2396/Obstacle-Avoiding-Robot/README.md

 # Obstacle-Avoiding-Robot
-Simulink model for a autonomous robot
+Simulink model for an autonomous robot